ccpatrut/devschool-homeworks/Session-4-Design-Patterns.md

 Furthermore, since you might be a design pattern addict, you can add one extra!
 One that you like the most and suits to this case.

-In conclusion your implementation should have at least 5 design patterns and a maximum of 6 from which 4 should be the required ones.
+In conclusion, your implementation should have at least 5 design patterns and a maximum of 6 from which 4 should be the required ones.

 Good luck! :)